 Shashi Kapoor’s biography by Aseem Chhabra talks about one of the most loved stars of Bollywood.
 Incidentally, I just finished reading the biography of his elder brother Shammi Kapoor where he makes an appearance as his younger brother.
-Reading both books one after the other puts many things together.
+Reading both books one after the other put many things together.
 Though I must say being independent works, there is hardly anything in common – even the way biographies have been approached is distinctly independent.
 I also recall Prithviwallahs – a book that Shashi Kapoor authored with Deepa Gahlot.

 In this slim volume, Author Aseem Chhabra looks at some aspects of Shashi Kapoor – the actor and the human being.
 He brings out the lesser known aspects of both his personality as well as his works.
 To read about the amount of international cinema Shashi Kapoor has been a part of it is revealing.
 Much before our stars started flaunting their international work, here was Shashi Kapoor a part of Merchant Ivory Productions.
 He has acted in so many films outside India was a delight to learn.
 The fact that Hindi cinema was just a means for him to earn his living hurts a bit, but you understand.
-His commitment to theater – his first love, that he probably inherited from his father is something I wanted more of – but I understand the material may not be available as the star himself is more or less inaccessible.
+His commitment to the theater – his first love, that he probably inherited from his father is something I wanted more of.
+But I understand the material may not be available as the star himself is more or less inaccessible.

-I also wanted to know more about the films he did and anecdotes from his star days.
-There are a few, but far less than a biography deserves and here I think there was no lack of resources as most people who worked with him are still around.
+I also wanted to know more about the films he did.
+And anecdotes from his star days.
+There are a few, but far less than a biography deserves.
+And here I think there was no lack of resources as most people who worked with him are still around.
 I think that part got brushed aside a bit either assuming that the audience knows about it or Aseem Chhabra did not find this aspect fascinating enough to explore it further.
 There is some focus on the human aspect of Shashi Kapoor but it primarily comes out as a jovial actor who respects everyone or as a dream producer who did not look at the budgets.

 The highlight of the book is, of course, the international cinema that Shashi Kapoor was a part of.
-It is probably the lesser known part of his work and to that extent, Aseem Chhabra has done a great job of putting light on it.
+It is probably the lesser known part of his work.
+And to that extent, Aseem Chhabra has done a great job of putting light on it.
 If you do not know Shashi Kapoor as an Indian cine-goer, you would think of him as someone who worked primarily in International cinema.

 The cover design is a dampener.
 Show me the Shashi Kapoor with his trademark smile and his ‘Oh so Adorable Mane’.